Customers

 For specific integration details for other SDKs, please refer to the Integration page.

-The Customer section in Treblle gives valuable insights into how your customers use your API.
-It provides a clear view of each customer’s interactions, helping you spot patterns, monitor usage, and address performance or support issues early on.
+The Customer Dashboard in Treblle gives valuable insights into how your customers use your API at the individual API level.
+With detailed customer profiles, request history, and usage analytics, you can spot patterns, monitor adoption, and address performance or support issues early on.